First Time User? Enroll now.

 Evidence (chemotherapy for patients who decline intensive remission induction therapy):

 Compared with treatment for 5 consecutive days, treatment for 10 consecutive days may lead to higher response rates, particularly in those with TP53 mutations and/or unfavorable cytogenetic features.[Level of evidence: 3iiiDiv]

-Similar to venetoclax, glasdegib was approved by the FDA in combination with low-dose cytarabine for the treatment of AML in patients aged 75 years or older or who are unable to receive intensive induction chemotherapy.
+Similar to venetoclax, the FDA approved glasdegib in combination with low-dose cytarabine for the treatment of AML in patients aged 75 years or older or who are unable to receive intensive induction chemotherapy.

 Current Clinical Trials